-SERVICE/ FINANCIAL DATA AND TARGETS
+SERVICE/ CONTRACTUAL TARGETS

-In compliance with the Transfer Payment Accountability Directive, there are service targets, called contractual service targets, tied to the child care service agreement to support accountability and facilitate funding recovery.
+In compliance with the Transfer Payment Accountability Directive, there are contractual service targets tied to the child care service agreement to support accountability and facilitate funding recovery.
 There are three contractual service targets, which are a compilation of three expense categories and data elements related to fee subsidy, Ontario Works and SNR.
-There are no contractual service targets for family support programs in 2015.
+There are no contractual service targets for family support programs in 2016.